mliew21396/remote-work-u2/week-4/2-create-acct-groups/readme.md

 # U2.W4: Accountability Group Creator!

 ## Learning Competencies
-- Break down problems into implementable pseudocode
+- Break a large problem down into smaller steps
-- Differentiate between and produce destructive and non-destructive methods
+- Implement a method based on pseudocode
 - Automate repetitive tasks using loops
 - Use strings, integers, arrays, and/or hashes